Dcheney42/Climate_belief_conversion_study/README.md

 # Climate Change Conversation Platform

-A research platform for studying cross-ideological conversations about climate change.
-Participants are paired based on opposing views and engage in real-time conversations through a Facebook Messenger-style interface.
+A research platform for studying AI-assisted conversations about climate change.
+Participants engage in conversations with an AI assistant that helps them explore their views on climate change.

 ## 🎯 Purpose

-This platform facilitates research on how people with different climate change perspectives communicate with each other.
-It's designed for use with Prolific participants and provides a controlled environment for studying attitude change and cross-ideological dialogue.
+This platform facilitates research on how people discuss and reflect on their climate change perspectives through AI-guided conversations.
+It's designed for use with Prolific participants and provides a controlled environment for studying attitude exploration and reflection.

 ## ✨ Features

-- **Facebook Messenger-style chat interface** for familiar user experience
+- **Clean conversation interface** for engaging user experience
-- **Automatic participant pairing** based on climate change views (pro-climate vs anti-climate)
-- **Real-time messaging** with typing indicators and connection status
+- **AI-powered conversations** using OpenAI's GPT models
-- **5-minute timed conversations** with visual countdown
+- **10-minute timed conversations** with visual countdown
 - **Comprehensive data collection**:
-  - Pre-conversation survey responses
+  - Pre-conversation survey responses (demographics, beliefs)
-  - Complete chat transcripts
+  - Complete conversation transcripts with AI responses
-  - Post-conversation exit surveys
-- **Participant classification algorithm** based on survey responses
+  - Structured participant data storage
 - **Professional UI/UX** designed for research participants
+- **Admin export functionality** for data analysis

 ## 🚀 Quick Start

 ### Prerequisites
 - Node.js (v14 or higher)
 - npm
+- OpenAI API key

 ### Installation